waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Suicune Trigger Hypothesis Testing (Route 42)
 - Hypothesis 21: Systematic floor sweep (Y=10-17) failed.
 No trigger on any FLOOR tile.
 [Turns 17654-17664]
 - Hypothesis 22: Trigger requires entering Route 42 from the WEST (Ecruteak side) and approaching the island center.
-[Started Turn 17681] [Attempt 1 - In Progress]
+[Started Turn 17681]
+- Attempt 1: Paced island center and fruit trees thoroughly (Turn 17710-17730).
+Result: FAILED.
+No sighting triggered.
+- Hypothesis 23: Sighting is triggered on the mainland path or water, not the island itself.
+- Hypothesis 24: Sighting requires approaching from the EAST (Mahogany side).

 # Tile Mechanics (Global)
 - FLOOR: Traversable.